Dennis Cannon Obituary - Alton, IL | The Telegraph

-ALTON — Dennis C. Cannon, age 69, departed this life Thursday Mary 21, 2020 at Alton Memorial Rehab and Therapy.
-He was born June 4, 1953 in Alton, Illinois.
+ALTON — Dennis C. Cannon, 69, departed this life Thursday, May 21, 2020, at Alton Memorial Rehabilitation & Therapy.
+He was born June 4, 1953, in Alton, Illinois.
 He was the son of Ellison and E. (Keen) Cannon.
-Dennis attended Alton Public Schools graduating from Alton Senior High School Class of 1971.
-He also attended Lewis and Clark Community College and Southern Illinois University at Edwardsville.
-Working for Amtrak in Chicago, Illinois, for many years Dennis retired and moved back to Alton.
+Dennis attended Alton public schools graduating from Alton Senior High School, Class of 1971.
+He also attended Lewis and Clark Community College and Southern Illinois University Edwardsville.
+Working for Amtrak in Chicago, Illinois, for many years, Dennis retired and moved back to Alton.
 He enjoyed cooking, working in his yard and his electronics.
-Preceding in his final transition were his parents; a brother Ellison Jr.; and grandparaents.
-Dennis leaves to cherish his memory, his two brothers, David E. Cannon of Oakland, California and Larry L. Cannon of Alton, Illinois; nephew Joshua E. Cannon of California; great nieces, Kalea E. Cannon, Jaylynn R. Cannon, Kiralynn Cannon, Ella L. Cannon, Lynnea M. Cannon, and Lillyanna C. Cannon all of California; and a host of relatives and friends.
+Preceding in his final transition were his parents, a brother, Ellison Jr., and grandparents.
+Dennis leaves to cherish his memory, his two brothers, David E. Cannon, of Oakland, California, and Larry L. Cannon, of Alton, Illinois; nephew Joshua E. Cannon, of California; great nieces, Kalea E. Cannon, Jaylynn R. Cannon, Kiralynn Cannon, Ella L. Cannon, Lynnea M. Cannon, and Lillyanna C. Cannon, all of California; and, a host of relatives and friends.
 Services are private.
-A memorial Service will be a later date.
-Burial Upper Alton Cemetery.
-Cathy M. Williams & Sons Funeral Home in Alton.
+A memorial service will be a later date.
+Burial at Upper Alton Cemetery.
+Arrangements by Cathy M. Williams & Sons Funeral Home in Alton.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.